0x6f677548/zerotrust-ca-powertoys/README.md

 - **Get an access token** to be used in subsequent commands or to be used in other tools, such as Graph PowerShell, using a desired client_id (useful if Graph PowerShell or other tools are blocked in the target tenant)
 - **Export/Import Conditional Access policies** to/from a file
 - **Export groups** that are used in Conditional Access policies to a file
-- **Clean up Conditional Access policies for import**, removing keys that are not allowed in the import process
+- **Clean up Conditional Access policies and Groups files**, removing attributes that are read-only or not allowed in the import process
-- **Replace keys by values in Conditional Access policies**, for example, replace the Id of a group by its name
+- **Replace guids with attributes in Conditional Access policies (and vice-versa)**, making it "human readable" and editable.
+For example, replace the `id` attribute with the `displayName` attribute in a list of excluded groups in a Conditional Access policy
-- **Clean up groups for import**, removing keys that are not allowed in the import process

 # Installation
 CA-PowerToys is a command line tool that can be used in Windows, Linux, and MacOS.
-It is written in Python and can be used as a module or as a standalone tool.
+It is written in Python and can be used as a module or as a standalone tool, as long as you have Python >3.7 installed (or Docker).

 ## pip
 To install it, you can use pip: